drin/research/research-blog/research-blog-content/explorations/consistency-types-dps/coalesced/consistency-types-dps.md

 definitions of consistency models are necessary for distinguishing between them and reasoning over them.

-### NOTE
-Since our class, [CMPS290S][course-website], has been spending a lot of time reading about consistency models up to this point, I will fill this section in later and assume that initial readers of this blog post are well acquainted with the relevant consistency models.

 <!--
 To be added when I have more time?
 Otherwise this looks too incomplete.